ejanjoh/esp8266/README.md

 * __BUILD_PATH__ point out a directory containing all files that will be built.
 * __SERIAL_PORT__ point out the port to be used

 If you use other versions then described in this short guide some paths needs to be modified.
-The full paths in the makefile my vary depending on how you install the supported environent, and the makefile needs to be adjusted thereafter.
+The full paths in the makefile may vary depending on how you install the supported environent, and the makefile needs to be adjusted thereafter.

 ### Using the makefile